milankinen/livereactload/README.md

 #### `--no-babel`

 If you use a tool other than Babel to transform React syntax, this disables the in-browser warning that would otherwise appear.

+## Migration from LiveReactload 3.x

+Migration is easy:

+1. Remove `react-proxy` and `babel-plugin-react-transform` dependencies from `package.json` using `npm uninstall` or `yarn remove`
+2. Use `npm install` or `yarn add` to get the latest `livereactload` and `react-hot-loader` packages.
+3. Replace the `react-transform` section of your Babel config with `react-hot-loader/babel`.
+See installation instructions for how the config should look now.
+(It's must simpler.)
+4. Add `import { AppContainer} from 'react-hot-loader'` to the file where you render your root component, and then wrap your root component in this container. `ReactDOM.render(<App/>, ...)` becomes `ReactDOM.render(<AppContainer><App></AppContainer>, ...)`.
+5. If you were using `module.onReload` it must be replaced with `module.hot.accept`.
+This isn't simply a rename, this hook works differently now.
+Despite this, if you were following the commonly used patterns for this hook in the LiveReactload examples, simply renaming it should work just fine.

+**You're all set!** Despite the easy migration, this is a rather large change under the hood so while reloading is improved in general, you may run into other issues.
+The biggest change to LiveReactload is that in the past, if only React components were updated, your application would not be re-run, and `react-proxy` would silently replace components.
+This was a bad approach as it circumvents the standard React approach of re-rendering to get changes.
+So now whenever you change a React component (or any file) your whole app will be re-run by default.
+If you have functionality that cannot be run multiple times on the same page load, you may need to use a `module.hot.accept` hook to have more control over this.
+See examples above!

 ## License